Professional wrestling match types: Non-elimination matches with three competitors

-The most common example of a non-elimination match is the Three-Way match (also known as a Triple Threat match in WWE, Triangle match in WCW and Three-Way Dance in ECW), in which three wrestlers compete under standard rules with the first competitor to achieve a pinfall or submission being declared the winner.
+The most common example of a non-elimination match is the Three-Way match (also known as a Triple Threat match in WWE, Triangle match in WCW), in which three wrestlers compete under standard rules with the first competitor to achieve a pinfall or submission being declared the winner.
 Triple Threat matches are fought under no-disqualification and no-countout stipulations.
 Triangle matches are often contested like a tag match where only two can be in the match at one time while the third waits on the ring apron and the only elimination factor is if a competitor is disqualified.

 Non-elimination matches with four or more competitors

 In many promotions, there are typically no distinctions between the two terms.
-Non-elimination variations are the Four-Way match (known as a Fatal Four-Way in WWE, Four Corners match in WCW and Four-Way Dance in ECW), the Five-Way match (known as a Fatal Five-Way in WWE) or the Six-Way match (known as the Six-Pack Challenge in WWE), involving four, five, or six wrestlers, respectively.
+Non-elimination variations are the Four-Way match (known as a Fatal Four-Way in WWE, Four Corners match in WCW), the Five-Way match (known as a Fatal Five-Way in WWE) or the Six-Way match (known as the Six-Pack Challenge in WWE), involving four, five, or six wrestlers, respectively.

 American independent promotion USA Xtreme Wrestling hosted a match involving 8–12 competitors known as the 8 Ball Challenge.
 These types of matches can be used in certain situations to take a title off a wrestler without weakening him in the process.

 On some occasions, multi-competitor matches are contested under similar rules as a tag team match.
 Two competitors start the match in the ring while the other wrestler(s) wait outside the ring for a tag from another wrestler, often achieved by touching an unsuspecting competitor in the ring.
 Variations of this include a Four Corners Survival match or Six-Man Mayhem match in Ring of Honor.
 Competitors are permitted to leave their position and attack wrestlers outside of the ring, such as when one or both wrestlers have been thrown over the top rope.